hridayN/shopbridge/README.md

 	c.
 Pagination can be implemented.
 	d.
 Createion of response from all actions can be implemented at one place.
 	e.
 Test cases can be written for unit testing the code using NUnit.
+8. The project structure is organized into various folders with self-descriptive names, reflecting the industry level knowledge.